suneclausen/closestPoints/README.md

 ## The implementation
-The code have been implemented in Java in a compositional design where all the vriable behaviour/strategies have been put under interfaces and the relevant implementation made in a subpackage.
+The code have been implemented in Java in a compositional design where all the variable behaviour/strategies have been put under interfaces and the relevant implementation made in a subpackage.
 For each dimension there will be a facotory, which will contain all the needed strategies for finding the closest pair of points in the given dimension.

 The main component/class is the /mainComponents/ClosestPairLogicImpl.java, where the main algorithm runs and uses the different factories given.